StrangeBeeCorp/docs/docs/thehive/administration/authentication/local.md

 <!-- md:permission `managePlatform` -->

-Configure a local authentication provider in TheHive.

 By default, TheHive manages authentication with its own local database, where usernames and passwords are stored directly in the application.

+To use this mechanism, configure a local authentication provider in TheHive.

+!!! info "Password storage"
+    Local account passwords are stored using [strong cryptographic hashing](../../../resources/security.md#password-storage).

 <h2>Procedure</h2>